ealva-com/ealvatag/README.md

 [Jaudiotagger][1].
 Jaudiotagger is still under active development at this time (January 2017)

-Jaudiotagger was forked into this library, ealvatag for 2 primary reasons: to upgrade the license to GNU LGPLv3 and to focus on Android compatibility.
+Jaudiotagger was forked into this library, eAlvaTag for 2 primary reasons: to upgrade the license to GNU LGPLv3 and to focus on Android compatibility.
 GNU LGPLv3 is necessary to link to Apache License Version 2.0 libraries.
 As for Android compatibility, the previous library was dependent on java.nio library components not available on Android versions in current use.
-Also, quite a bit of refactoring is needed so the library is more [performant][2] on the Android platform.
+Also, quite a bit of refactoring was needed to make the library more [performant][2] on the Android platform.